International Criminal Tribunal for the former Yugoslavia: Operation

 In 1994 the first indictment was issued against the Bosnian-Serb concentration camp commander Dragan Nikolić.
 This was followed on 13 February 1995 by two indictments comprising 21 individuals which were issued against a group of 21 Bosnian-Serbs charged with committing atrocities against Muslim and Croat civilian prisoners.
 While the war in the former Yugoslavia was still raging, the ICTY prosecutors showed that an international court was viable.
 However, no accused was arrested.

-The court confirmed eight indictments against 46 individuals and issued arrest warrants.
+The court confirmed eight indictments against 46 defendants and issued arrest warrants.
 Bosnian Serb indictee Duško Tadić became the subject of the tribunal's first trial.
 Tadić was arrested by German police in Munich in 1994 for his alleged actions in the Prijedor region in Bosnia-Herzegovina (especially his actions in the Omarska, Trnopolje and Keraterm detention camps).
 He made his first appearance before the ICTY Trial Chamber on 26 April 1995, and pleaded not guilty to all of the charges in the indictment.

-1995–1996: Between June 1995 and June 1996, 10 public indictments had been confirmed against a total of 33 individuals.
-Six of the newly indicted persons were transferred in the tribunal's detention unit.
+1995–1996: Between June 1995 and June 1996, 10 public indictments were confirmed against a total of 33 people.
+Six of them were transferred in the tribunal's detention unit.
 In addition to Duško Tadic, by June 1996 the tribunal had Tihomir Blaškić, Dražen Erdemović, Zejnil Delalić, Zdravko Mucić, Esad Landžo and Hazim Delić in custody.
 Erdemović became the first person to enter a guilty plea before the tribunal's court.
 Between 1995 and 1996, the ICTY dealt with miscellaneous cases involving several detainees, which never reached the trial stage.